WhatisThisFor12/OSINT/README.md

 - Junaid Iqbal

 # Preparing for OSINT
-This requires the understanding of ** OSINT Framework ** in order to gather relevant information using various tools mentioned above.
+This requires the understanding of **OSINT Framework** in order to gather relevant information using various 'tools' mentioned above.
 Also install following:

 - Kali Linux 6.11.2-amd64
 - NMAP
 - NetCraft

 # Introduction
-The primary objective of this report is to provide an in-depth analysis of [NADRA.GOV.PK] (https://www.nadra.gov.pk based) on open source information.
+The primary objective of this report is to provide an in-depth analysis of [NADRA.GOV.PK](https://www.nadra.gov.pk) based on open source information.

 The report aims to identify key trends, patterns, and potential risks or opportunities within the scope of the organisation.